Copyright Term Extension Act: March 25, 1998, House debate

 The term extension was supported for two key reasons.
-First, "copyright industries give us [(the United States)] one of our most significant trade surpluses."
+First, "copyright industries give us [the United States] one of our most significant trade surpluses."
 Second, the recently enacted legislation in the European Union had extended copyright there for 20 years, and so EU works would be protected for 20 years longer than US works if the US did not enact similar term extensions.
 Howard Coble also stated that it was good for consumers since "When works are protected by copyright, they attract investors who can exploit the work for profit."
 The term extension portion was supported by Songwriters Guild of America, National Academy of Songwriters, the Motion Picture Association of America, the Intellectual Property Law Section of the American Bar Association, the Recording Industry Association of America, National Music Publishers Association, the Information Technology Association of America and others.

 Challenges

 Legal

 Publishers and librarians, among others, brought a lawsuit, Eldred v.
 Ashcroft, to obtain an injunction on enforcement of the act.
 Oral arguments were heard by the U.S. Supreme Court on October 9, 2002.
 On January 15, 2003, the court held the CTEA constitutional by a 7–2 decision.

 In 2003, the plaintiffs in the Eldred case began to shift their effort toward the U.S. Congress in support of a bill called the Public Domain Enhancement Act that would make the provisions of the Bono Act apply only to copyrights that had been registered with the Library of Congress.

 In May 2022, Senator Josh Hawley (R-MO) introduced a bill that would roll back the copyright term for new works to match to the 1909 Copyright Act, but also applies retroactively to works by a group of large companies specifically designed to target Disney.
-Sarah Jeong of The Verge criticized the bill for obviously violating international agreements and the Fifth Amendment protections against eminent domain, as an attempt to punish Disney for opposing Florida House Bill 1557, and because it is unlikely to pass in a Congress where Democrats control both houses.
+Sarah Jeong of The Verge criticized the bill for obviously violating international agreements and the Fifth Amendment protections against eminent domain, as an attempt to punish Disney for opposing Florida House Bill 1557, and because it was unlikely to pass in a Congress where Democrats control both houses.
+It died in committee and Hawley did not reintroduce the bill.